Birch Trees Watercolor Lesson

 Everyone has done a birch tree art lesson.
 They are such a lovely tree, stripped of their leaves and shimmering with black and white bark.
 Most kids in Southern California have never seen a forest of birch trees, unlike my 10-year old self who collected the bark to someday build my own birch-bark canoe like the Mi’kmaqs had done.
 But this lesson is not just about birch trees.
 It is also a lesson in color and in particular, winter color.
 Again, this is a bit foreign to my students who live in a perpetually sunny, color-filled world, but it’s an important concept.

 This is not a lesson that originated from me.
 I wish I could find the source but it has long since disappeared from bookmarks and menu-bars, lost in space two computers ago.
 The original author tied this lesson to Monet’s painting “Magpie”.
 I think it’s a wonderful example of how an artist uses minimal colors to create a winter landscape.
+Do you know who created this lesson?
 Even though there are no birch trees in “Magpie” it’s worth talking about Monet’s color palette.
-This site might help: Evaluating Monet’s Magpie.

 Supplies: 9″ x 12″ watercolor paper (school grade “Biggie” Brand or Canson), watercolor palette including white (if you don’t have white watercolor/gouache use tempera paint), masking tape, salt, small and medium size watercolor brush.